 Build on Strengths – In most high-risk work environments today, safety is still measured by the absence of negatives, a sum of the total days missed from work or recordable injuries.
 However, by playing to people’s natural strengths of noticing when things just ‘don’t feel right’, or being aware of when policies and procedures no longer fully cover the changing conditions and then intervening, are the keys to all for us to stay safe.

 Catching something in the process of going wrong, not after it has gone wrong, is the key to creating safe work.
-At their best, people are highly innovative and resilient, and we believe that increasing these capabilities is the key to the next generation of safety.
+At their best, people are highly innovative and resilient, we believe that increasing these capabilities is the key to the next generation of safety.
 From the perspective of Why- Based Safety, safety is the presence of positives – people doing more and more of the right things.

-We’re interested in your views as to how safety is positioned in your organisation, is it primarily focused on stopping bad things happening or enabling more of the good things we all want?
+We’re interested in your views as to how safety is positioned in your organisation.
+Is it primarily focused on stopping bad things happening or enabling more of the good things we all want?

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.